LiyuanLacfo/SelfDrivingCarProject/P5_Vehicle_Detection/Writeup.md

 Second, instead of setting the overlapping window, I set the `cell_per_step` to control the move of window in unit of cell.
 I use `cell_per_step = 2` which means the window slides by 2 cells per step.

 Third, the window size is `64x64`.
 Here I chose that size because the training image is of size `64x64`, and it is convenient to use that size when get the local image HOG feature from the whole image HOG feature.

+Fourth, I use 3 different window scales which are 1.3, 1.6 and 1.9.
+For the smaller vehicles that are far away from the car with camera, we need to keep their size as much as possible, that is why I use 1.3.
+And for the larger cars, it is good to scale down them to make a good classification.
+Also the usage of 3 scales makes more boxes for the vehicles and distinguishes cars from non-cars.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?